colegraham/colegraham.github.io/index.markdown

 Mathematics and climate change: climate impacts on agriculture, quantitative scoping of negative emissions technologies

+# Teaching

+In the fall of 2022 I am teaching APMA 1710: Information Theory.

 # Articles

 *   The inviscid limit of viscous Burgers at a nondegenerate first shock